 The EUCSS: main features

 The very first goal of the EUCSS aimed at increasing resilience, technological sovereignty and make the EU itself a global leader in setting security benchmarks.

-To accomplish these goals the EU has revised the NIS Directive (now “NIS 2) to increase the security level of critical infrastructure such as hospitals, energy grids, railways, but also data centres, public administrations, research labs and manufacturing of critical medical devices and medicines.
+To accomplish these goals the EU has revised the NIS Directive (now “NIS 2) to increase the security level of critical infrastructures such as hospitals, energy grids, railways, but also data centers, public administrations, research labs, and manufacturing of critical medical devices and medicines.

 Under this strand, the Commission is also to launch a network of SOCs powered by AI.

-Secondly, the EUCSS aims at building operational capacity to prevent, deter, and respond to cyberattack, by the means of a better cooperation among EU bodies and institutions.
+Secondly, the EUCSS aims at building operational capacity to prevent, deter, and respond to cyberattacks, by the means of better cooperation among EU bodies and institutions.